Cofounder vs Polsia

 +

-Cofounder publishes a 7-day Pro trial with $10 in included usage and a Pro plan that includes $20/month in usage.
-Public Polsia materials reviewed on June 29, 2026 list offers from $29 to $59, while Product Hunt launch discussion described $49/month plus task credits and revenue share.
-Always verify current pricing before buying.
+Cofounder: a 7-day trial ($10 usage) and a Pro plan with $20/mo usage.
+Polsia's public materials list $29-$59; its Product Hunt launch cited $49/mo plus credits and revenue share.
+Verify current pricing before buying.

 Does Cofounder replace a technical co-founder?